camarman/linux-command-line/gnu_linux_commands.md

 `ln` : Creates hard and symbolic links

-You can also look at wildcards if necessary.
+You can also look at wildcards if necessary